r4victor/tenthousandmeters/content/blog/python_bts_12.md

     loop.run()
 ```

 And that's it!
-Generators, `yield` and `yield from` are all we need to implement coroutines, and coroutines allow us to write asynchronous, concurrent code.
+Generators, `yield` and `yield from` are all we need to implement coroutines, and coroutines allow us to write asynchronous, concurrent code that looks like regular sequential code.
 What about `async`/`await`?
-Well, it's just a synactic feature on top of generators that was introduced to fix the generators' ambiguity.
+Well, it's just a synactic feature on top of generators that was introduced to Python to fix the generators' ambiguity.

 ## async/await

 When you see a generator function, you cannot always say immediately whether it's intended to be used as a regular generator or as a coroutine.
 In both cases, the function looks like any other function defined with `def` and contains a bunch of `yield` and `yield from` expressions.
-[PEP 492](https://www.python.org/dev/peps/pep-0492/) introduced the `async` and `await` keywords in Python 3.5 to make coroutines a distinct concept.
+So, to make coroutines a distinct concept, [PEP 492](https://www.python.org/dev/peps/pep-0492/) introduced the `async` and `await` keywords in Python 3.5.

 You define a **native coroutine** **function** using the `async def` syntax: